-As at December 31, 2021, Granite's income-producing properties were located in seven countries: Canada, the United States, Austria, Germany, the Netherlands, the Czech Republic and Poland.
-On February 18, 2022 Granite disposed of its properties in Poland.
+As at December 31, 2022, Granite's income-producing properties were located in five countries: Canada, the United States, Netherlands, Austria and Germany.
 Lease payments are primarily denominated in three currencies: the Canadian dollar, the United States dollar and the Euro.
-Unless the context requires otherwise, references to income-producing properties do not include the properties currently classified by Granite as assets held for sale (three properties), properties under development (nine properties), and land held for development (three properties) as set out in the audited combined financial statements as at December 31, 2021.
+Unless the context requires otherwise, references to income-producing properties do not include the properties currently classified by Granite as assets held for sale (two properties), properties under development (eight properties), and land held for development (four properties) as set out in the audited combined financial statements as at December 31, 2022.

-The following charts show the geographic breakdown of Granite's income-producing properties by number and approximate square footage as at December 31, 2021:
+The following charts show the geographic breakdown of Granite's income-producing properties by number and approximate square footage as at December 31, 2022: